MoiseRousseau/SALOME-Voronoi/README.md

 3. Type the parameter to pass to Vorpalite.
 By default, Vorpalite is set to polygonal meshing mode (`profile=poly`), generate unique ids for the vertices (`generate_ids=true`) and will merge the boundary the with same normal (`simplify=tets_voronoi_boundary`).
 If no seeds mesh is specified, you should add the command `nb_pts=X` to create X seeds.
 A description of available parameter can be found by running in a terminal `vorpalite -h`

+4. Check "Create groups from seeds mesh nodes group" to create groups of volume based on the existing nodes groups in your seed mesh.

-4. Click OK to launch the Voronoi Diagram computation.
+5. Click OK to launch the Voronoi Diagram computation.

 ## Mesh generation application

 To be completed

 * Voronoi diagram made from NETGEN 3D-2D-1D algorithm was found to be quite centroidal.
-* Current performance: 20000 polyhedrons per minutes
+* Single core performance: approx. 90,000 polyhedrons per minutes on a i7-6820HQ laptop

 ## Authors